wmww/Python-plus-plus/guide.md

 Variables are declared in this very specific way:
 ```
 var
-var_name = inital_val;
+var_name = initial_value;
 ```
 Note that the indentation of the two lines must be the same, they can not be on the same line, there may not be a semicolon after the `var` and an initial value is required.
 Also, choose the initial value wisely, as it determines the type of the variable in C++.
+For example, if you create a variable with an initial value `3`, it will always be an integer and setting it to 4.9 will result in it being 4 (in C++ only).

 ## While Loops
 ```
-while check(should_keep_looping):
+while (should_keep_looping):
-	V
+	do
 	#define comment // code for each iteration here
-	A
+end
 ```
 In this example, `should_keep_looping` is any expression that returns a boolean.
-The `check(...)` can be thought of as simply returning the value it is sent.
-It has no effect on the logic, but is required because macros.
 A simple `break;` statement can be used anywhere to break out of the loop.
 Below is an example that uses a loop to print 0-9:
 ```
 var
 i = 0;

 while check(i < 10):
-	A
+	do
 	print(i);
 	i = i + 1;
-	V
+end
 ```

 ## If Statments
 ```
-if check(condition):
+if (condition):
-	A
+	do
 	#define comment // code to run if condition is true
-	V
+end
 ```
 The syntax for a single if statement is exactly the same as that of a while loop.

 ## If, Else If, Else Statements
 ```
-if check(first_condition):
+if (first_condition):
-	A
+	do
 	#define comment // if block
-	V
-elif check(else_if_condition):
+elif (else_if_condition):
-	A
+	do
 	#define comment // else if block
-	V
 elif always:
-	A
+	do
 	#define comment // else block
-	V
+end
 ```
 You can have as many else if blocks as you want.
 The else block is optional, but must use the syntax `elif always` (never `else`).
+Note that while you have to put multiple `do`s, you only use one `end` at the end of everything.

 ## Arrays
-Python++ supports simple dynamicly sized arrays.
+Python++ supports simple dynamically sized arrays.
 Here is an example:
 ```
 var
 my_array = Array(0.0);